 Rachel de Villa is the co-founder of Cropital, a company that seeks to empower farmers through training, insurance, and technology.
 A full-stack programmer by trade, agriculture is perhaps not the field you would have expected her to venture into.
 Rachel’s not one to abide by convention though and her determination to create something useful has seen her jump on the opportunity to solve a common agricultural problem – farmers’ lack of access to funding.
 Rachel believes that in business, you cannot do it alone and so she strives to make sure that the farmers won’t have to either.
 Cropital has raised hundreds of thousands of dollars of loans for farmers, and has acquired over 37,000 individual lenders on its crowdfunding platform.

 Aya Fernandez is a competitive dancer, beauty queen, and the founder of Project Lily PH – a company that manufactures environmentally-friendly charcoal briquettes called “Eco-Uling” from agricultural waste.
-The beginnings of the idea can be traced back to when Aya was named Miss Teen Earth 2015, and then nominated as one of the United Nations Sustainable Development Goals Youth Leaders.
+The beginnings of the idea can be traced back to when Aya was still a student.
+A product of her senior high school research as well as her experience as president of the student council, Aya’s advocacy efforts saw her go on to earn a nomination as one of the United Nations Sustainable Development Goals Youth Leaders.
 After using her savings to help a group of people with disabilities who were selling eco-charcoal by the roadside, she soon realised that this was her calling and thus Project Lily PH was born.

 Janlord Luga is a man of many talents.
 A full-stack developer with extensive experience in building websites and just about anything else you could need, he also runs his own business Groom & Brew.
 A company that makes cosmetic products targeted toward men’s grooming needs, Groom & Brew has sold over 100,000 pieces since its inception in 2018.
 With an extensive product line including hair/beard grower, pomades, tattoo aftercare, and many others, Janlord has also branched out to make products for women, households and pets.